Geography (Geographic Information Science and Technology) - Bachelor of Science

 Prefix Title Credits

-Complete 6 additional upper-division Geography courses (beyond major requirements)6
+Complete 6 additional upper-division Geography credits beyond the major requirements.6

 Option 3: